VNET networking

 executable 2fc5447ef1e8 and its container exited with exit-code 0

-• A gateway is added before ifconfig is run.
+is run.
 Since VNet-containers have their own network stack, the default gateway needs to be set on startup.
-Thankfully, Kleene does this automatically.
+Thankfully, Kleene does this automatically. -

-• The host’s physical interface is absent, since it belongs to the host’s network stack.
-However, the container has its own loopback interface lo0 and firewall logging interface pflog0.
+The host’s physical interface is absent, since it belongs to the host’s network stack.
+However, the container has its own loopback interface

 Looking at the interfaces on the host